GiovanniSalmeri/yellow-qrcode/README.md

 [Download extension](https://github.com/GiovanniSalmeri/yellow-qrcode/archive/master.zip) and copy zip file into your `system/extensions` folder.
 Right click if you use Safari.

-This extension uses [QR Code Generator](https://goqr.me).
+This extension uses [QR Code Generator](https://goqr.me/api/).
 The service provider [does not store or log QR code contents](https://goqr.me/privacy-safety-security/).
+"QR Code" is a trademark of Denso Wave Inc.

 ## Developer